ghga-de/milestones-docs/24-common-raven/technical_specification.md

 - Implement multipart copy with offset to store file object without envelope in permanent storage

 ### DCS
-- Adapt to request envelope from EKSS and serve the assembled file using download ranges
+- Adapt to request envelope from EKSS and serve the assembled file (envelope + encrypted file content) using custom download ranges
 ### Testbed:

 - Add a test script for the download path